UCSD-E4E/rct_tower_scheduler/README.md

 ## Problem
 Given:
--	File ensembles.json containing functions to perform at scheduled times, specifications below
+-	File ensembles.json containing functions to perform at scheduled times, specifications below, read:
-  Read:
   -	Set S of functions to perform now
   -	Time tn+1 at which we need to perform next set of communications from ensembles.json